dice-group/KG-NMT/README.md

 KG-NMT currently consists of the following modules:

-1. OpenNMT-py - NMT submodule component, you can change it for a tensorflow implementation
+1. OpenNMT-py - NMT submodule component, you can change it for a tensorflow implementation or another NMT system
-2. fastText - responsible for creating knowledge graph embeddings, you can also change it
+2. fastText - responsible for creating knowledge graph embeddings, you can also change it for another KGE implementation
 3. KG-NMT workflows - they are responsible for creating both strategies described in our paper
-4. Entiy Linker - the component responsible for annotating the entities in the billingual parallel corpora, you can also replace it.
+4. Entiy Linker - the component responsible for annotating the entities in the billingual parallel corpora, you can also replace for another EL system.

 ### Support and Feedback